 When Minc Law evaluates the proper jurisdiction for your claim, we always consider the statute of limitations in that jurisdiction.
 If there are issues with the statute of limitations, other jurisdictions can quickly become more favorable.

-For example, you generally have one year to file your defamation claim in California.
-In Massachusetts, you have three years.
+For example, you generally have one year to file your California defamation claim.
+According to Massachusetts defamation law, you have three years.
 All else being equal, we will likely opt for whichever jurisdiction has a longer statute of limitations for your case.